oracle/weblogic-innovation-seminars/cloud.demos/HOL7605/deployTechCoApp.md

 	TechCo application has been deployed.
     [oracle@localhost techco.sample.app]$

-Now the successful deployment message.
+You should see at the end the successful deployment message.

 #### Launch sample application ####